WhitelistVideo

 Device Restricted Mode YouTube Kids WhitelistVideo

-Windows / Mac Available (weak) Not available (desktop) Full support + Lock-in
+Windows / Mac Yes (but weak) No official app Full support + Lock-in

-iPhone / iPad Available (weak) Available (best for under-10) iOS child app
+iPhone / iPad Yes (but weak) Best for under-10s Dedicated child app

 Combining Layers: The Recommended Stack